cosmos/ethermint/docs/quickstart/testnet.md

 ### Interact With the Testnet

 #### Ethereum JSON RPC & Websocket Ports

-To interact with the testnet via ws  or rpc/api, you will send your request to the corresponding ports:
+To interact with the testnet via WebSockets or RPC/API, you will send your request to the corresponding ports:

 | Eth JSON-RPC | Eth WS |
 |--------------|--------|
 |    `8545`    | `8546` |

 You can send a curl command such as:

 ```bash
 curl -X POST --data '{"jsonrpc":"2.0","method":"eth_accounts","params":[],"id":1}' -H "Content-Type: application/json" 192.162.10.1:8545
 ```